Learning Koopman Models From Data Under General Noise Conditions: Abstract

 \section{Abstract}

 This paper presents a novel identification approach of Koopman models of nonlinear systems with inputs under rather general noise conditions.
-The method uses deep state-space encoders based on the concept of state reconstructability and an efficient multiple-shooting formulation of the squared loss of the prediction error to estimate the dynamics and the lifted state from input-output data.
+The method uses deep state-space encoders based on the concept of state reconstructability and an efficient multiple-shooting formulation of the squared loss of the prediction error to estimate the dynamics and the lifted state \revtwo{only} from input-output data.
 Furthermore, the Koopman model structure includes an innovation noise term that is used to handle process and measurement noise.
-It is shown that the proposed approach is statistically consistent and computationally efficient due to the multiple-shooting formulation where, on subsections of the data, multi-step prediction errors can be calculated in parallel.
+It is shown that the proposed approach is statistically consistent \revtwo{(estimation error tends to zero when the number of data points goes to infinity)} and computationally efficient due to the multiple-shooting formulation, \revtwo{by which prediction error of the model} can be calculated \revtwo{on multiple subsections of the data in parallel}.
 The latter allows for efficient batch optimization of the network parameters and, at the same time, excellent long-term prediction capabilities of the obtained models.
-The performance of the approach is illustrated by nonlinear benchmark examples.
+The performance of the approach is illustrated by nonlinear benchmark examples and experimental \revtwo{data from a Crazyflie 2.1} quadcopter.

 \begin{MSCcodes} 37M99, 47B33, 65P99 93B07, 93B15, 93B30 \end{MSCcodes}